Beman/iterator-facade-proposal/iterator-facade-proposal.md

+# Library Iterator Facade Class

+>**Summary:** Proposes a library class template useful for easily creating conforming iterators.
+Based on existing practice.
+Depends only on the C++17 working paper plus Concepts Technical Specification (TS) and Ranges TS working paper.
+Breaks no existing code or ABI's.
+Public open-source implementation and test suite available.
+Draft wording provided.

 ## Table of Contents

+*TBS*

 ## Introduction

 ### Problem

 Iterators that conform to the requirements of the C++ standard library are tedious to write and difficult to write correctly.
 They are tedious to write because although they need only a few of core functions, they also require a larger number of subsidiary functions and other boilerplate.
-Conforming iterators are difficult to write correctly because each iterator category has a subtly differing set of requirements, so it is all too easy to forget subsidiary functions or other boilerplate.
+Conforming iterators are difficult to write correctly because each iterator category has a subtly differing set of requirements, making it all too easy to get subsidiary functions or other boilerplate wrong.

 ### Solution